pycom/pycom-micropython-sigfox/docs/library/usocket.rst

     .. method:: socket.bind(address)

        Bind the socket to address.
 The socket must not already be bound.
+The address parameter must be a tuple containing the IP address and the port.

     .. method:: socket.listen([backlog])